BIO

-I am a philosopher, speaker, and connector of people and ideas in ways that add massive value to contexts that seek to understand reality and create real wealth.
+I am a philosopher, speaker, and connector of people and ideas.

 In more depth…

-I am a philosopher with a focus on the relation between participation and transformation.
-This focus has found form in relation to questions of metaphysics (what is, what knowing is, and what is the nature of, and our involvement with, the process of valuation).
-Across evolving interests in the realms of consciousness and the nature of meaning and identity, from perspectives philosophical, psychological, biological, anthropological, sociological, theological etc., this focus has graduated the recognition that the process of communication, or the capacity to receive, and transmute perception into expression as a generative-relational process of crafting voice, is pivotal to the realisation of desired existential realities.
+I am a philosopher with a focus on participation and transformation.
+I am interested in questions of metaphysics (what is, what knowing is, and what is the nature of, and our involvement with, what it means to care and value).
+Through questions of meaning, identity, philosophy and science, I have come to see that the process of communication, or the capacity to receive and transmute perception into expression as a generative-relational process of crafting voice, is pivotal to the realisation of desired existential realities.

-I recognise deep commonalities of viewpoint throughout a great diversity of life.
-But I seem to be most drawn and capable of relating to tensions of difference among peers in discourses influenced by process philosophy, depth psychology and psychoanalysis, integral theory, metamodernism, varieties of complex systems science, those who take seriously the relation between mysticism and analysis, those who have loved, lost, and loved again, and anyone who otherwise exhibits virtues of courage, care, humility, and curiousity.
+On this journey I have been drawn toward relating with questions and threads shared by peers in discourses influenced by process philosophy, depth psychology and psychoanalysis, integral theory, metamodernism, varieties of complex systems science, those who take seriously the relation between mysticism and analysis, those who have loved, lost, and loved again, and anyone who otherwise exhibits virtues of courage, care, humility, and curiousity.

-In 2017 I founded Voicecraft (then named Voiceclub.)
-The Voicecraft project is an endeavour toward creating and sustaining contexts where communication is capable of addressing the heart of what matters in the real of modern life, in touch with the depths as well as the times.
-Voicecraft as an entity can be engaged with through podcasts or films, at live events, in its academy, or through participation in its pioneering online network.
-It seeks to meet the desire for communication to be enjoyable, engaging and playful, without compromising the rigour and intensity of real navigation of complexity, uncertainty, and the demands of transdisciplinary, embodied, historically nuanced thinking.
+In 2017 I founded the Voicecraft Project, an endeavour toward creating and sustaining contexts where conversation is capable of addressing the heart of what matters in the real of modern life, in touch with the depths as well as the times.
+You can find Voicecraft conversations on YouTube, as podcasts, at live events, in its academy, or through participation in its pioneering online network.
+Voicecraft seeks to meet the desire for communication to be enjoyable, engaging and playful, without compromising the rigour and intensity of real navigation of complexity, uncertainty, and the demands of transdisciplinary, embodied, historically nuanced thinking.

 While the vast majority of my adult learning and interests have been pursued beyond academic grounds, I have received a Masters in Philosophy from the University of Bristol, and a BA in Philosophy and International Relations from the Australian National University.
 In this context, some of the questions I pursued circled on mysticism and its relation to analysis; phenomenology and its relation to ontology; psychedelics and profound experiences and their relation to questions of identity, epistemology, metaphysics, and ethics; mind and its relation to matter; and the relation of humanity to death, power, violence, and the sacred.